boilerplatejs/demo/README.md

-# App Studio
+# Machete

 ## Demo Bundle

-Bundle designed for use within the App Studio platform.
+Bundle designed for use within the Machete app theming platform.

 ---